Gexkill/sweng2/PP/src/index.md

 ### 2.2.1.
 Introduction to COCOMO

 To proceed with the calculation of SLOC we have to convert the FP obtained with the formula given in section 2.1.
-To do that we need a conversation factor (AVC), we have found the following site that gives some converstion factors for some language: [http://www.qsm.com/resources/function-point-languages-table](http://www.qsm.com/resources/function-point-languages-table) but there is not php with laravel, so we considered the factor of J2EE that is analogous with php + laravel since they are booth two MVC web application framework and object languages.
+To do that we need a conversation factor (AVC), we have found the following site that gives some conversion factors for some languages: [http://www.qsm.com/resources/function-point-languages-table](http://www.qsm.com/resources/function-point-languages-table) but there is not php with laravel, so we considered the factor of J2EE that is analogous with php + laravel since they are both two MVC web application framework and object languages.
 So the factor that we will use is **46**.

 This leads to an ammount of line of codes equals to :

 $$LOC = FP \cdot AVC = 122 \cdot 46 = 5612$$

-To perform the estimation of the effort needed to produce these line of codes, and therefore, our application, we will use the parameters of the offcial table [http://csse.usc.edu/csse/research/COCOMOII/cocomo2000.0/CII_modelman2000.0.pdf](http://csse.usc.edu/csse/research/COCOMOII/cocomo2000.0/CII_modelman2000.0.pdf)
+To perform the estimation of the effort needed to produce these line of codes, and therefore, our application, we will use the parameters of the official table [http://csse.usc.edu/csse/research/COCOMOII/cocomo2000.0/CII_modelman2000.0.pdf](http://csse.usc.edu/csse/research/COCOMOII/cocomo2000.0/CII_modelman2000.0.pdf)

 ### 2.2.2.
 Scale driver